 “Eyes glassed over with sweating, cracked mouth.
 How did that happen in three days?” she told CBS News.
 “He was laying in his bed, unresponsive.
 I just looked at him and thought what’s going on?”

 Her father would die within a month.
 The nursing home gave the father antipsychotic drugs despite his dementia.
-The FDA has specifically warned that antipsychotic drugs are not approved for dementia patients and can increase the risk of sudden death in these patients.
+The FDA has specifically warned that antipsychotic drugs are not approved for dementia patients and can increase the risk of sudden death in these patients, and Fort lauderdale personal injury lawyers know all this.

 The Department of Health and Human Services also noted that Medicare paid for antipsychotic drugs in nursing homes 88 percent of the time when the drugs were administered to dementia patients.
 CBS news reports that there appears to be a kickback scheme between some nursing homes, pharmacies and drug manufacturers.